rikinkkj/LLM-Bot_Social_Chat/README.md

 # Run the application with the default configuration
 python3 main.py

-# Load a specific bot configuration on startup
+# Load a specific bot configuration and inject a starting topic
-python3 main.py --config example_tinydolphin.json
+python3 main.py --config example_tinydolphin.json --topic "What do you think of the ocean?"

 # Start the bot conversation automatically on launch
 python3 main.py --autostart